javigs82/ddd-spring-startwars-api/README.md

 # Domain Driven Design - Start Wars API
 This project aims to develop restful endpoints about start wars entities provided by [swapi](https://swapi.co/) while applying principles of Domain Driven Design.

-This project is written in java8 under spring-boot web framework using futures to complete task in a asynchronous way.
+This project is written in java8 under spring-boot web framework using futures to complete tasks in a asynchronous way.

 ## Requirements